wdecoster/NanoPlot/README.md

   --percentqual         Use qualities as theoretical percent identities.
   --alength             Use aligned read lengths rather than sequenced length (bam mode) --minqual N           Drop reads with an average quality lower than specified.
-  --readtype            Which read type to extract information about from a summary file.
+  --runtime_until N     Only take the N first hours of a run --readtype            Which read type to extract information about from a summary file.
                         One of 1D (default), 2D, 1D2
   --barcoded            Use if you want to split the summary file by barcode